300,000 Regulations and Counting

 HIPAA is the law that protects the private health information of Americans.
 While most people are all in favor of health privacy, HIPAA is an incredibly complex law that seems to take regulatory vigilance to an extreme.

 As an example of the delegation of authority and responsibility that Copland speaks of, it is a perfect example.
-Most of the rules in HIPAA were not written by Congress at all, but rather by the Department of Health and Human Services’ Office for Civil Rights, along with the power to issue financial penalties for failure to comply with HIPAA Rules.
+Congress did not write most of the rules in HIPAA.
+The Department of Health and Human Services’ Office for Civil Rights wrote them, along with the power to issue financial penalties for failure to comply with HIPAA Rules.
 Later, in 2006, the Omnibus Rule added more penalties and violations under the Health Information Technology for Economic and Clinical Health Act, these rules took effect in 2013.

 All of this wouldn’t be so bad if it was a hand slapping, or if the ‘criminal’ was willful and violated the rule with intention or malice, or at a minimum, knowledge.
 But, violators can be fined or jailed for infractions of which they were not aware.
 Given that the purpose of the penalties is not punishment but deterrence, locking someone in jail for failure to follow a rule that they were unaware of seems arbitrary and pointless.

 HIPAA violations carry stiff penalties.
-There are four categories of violations, ranging from Category One in which the perpetrator is unaware of the violation and could not have avoided committing the infraction with proper knowledge of HIPAA rules; all the way to Category Four which is willful neglect.
+There are four categories of violations.
+They range from Category One in which the perpetrator is unaware of the violation.
+The violator could not have avoided committing the infraction with proper knowledge of HIPAA rules.
+This goes all the way to Category Four which is willful neglect.

 - Category One carries a minimum fine of $100 per violation up to $50,000.